The Bankrate promise

 Why not consider a corporate store credit card at a store you frequent regularly, such as Staples or Office Depot?
 Some corporate store credit cards don’t come with a personal liability requirement, making them excellent EIN credit cards.
-Corporate store credit cards often offer specific perks like discounts on purchases, cash back options and points and rewards.
+Corporate store credit cards tend to offer specific perks like discounts on purchases, cash back options and points and rewards.

 Corporate gas cards

-Another option is to apply for a corporate gas card or a fleet fuel card, which may allow your company to apply without a personal guarantee.
+Another option is a corporate gas card or a fleet fuel card, which may allow your company to apply without a personal guarantee.
 For example, you can get the Shell Small Business Card with your EIN if your business takes in $1 million in revenue every year and has at least one year of business history.